lechimp-p/dicto.php/README.md

 There are also some general features missing:

-* The difference between rules and properties is somehow arbitrary, why can't is say `cannot have name` or `depending on`.
+* The difference between rules and properties is somehow arbitrary, why can't I say `cannot have name` or `depending on`.
 In general, every rule basically is a statement over the existence of entities with some properties.
 * There are minimal attempts to use information from git, but information of git could be used a lot better to not reindex unchanged files and save time.